Our History

 After all, good market research also requires high-quality data collection.
 This can only be achieved with well-trained and reliable interviewers.
 Therefore, TEMA-Q works exclusively with well-trained and long-term employed interviewers.

-Information Security and Compliance
+Information security and compliance

-- We create the necessary technical and organizational conditions that enable us to live information security.
+We create the necessary technical and organizational conditions that enable us to live information security.

-- We want to get better and better in our information security.
+We want to get better and better in our information security.

 Our Compliance Business Principles support us in acting responsibly, appropriately and in compliance with the law in our daily work and especially in critical situations.